Battle of Miani: Background

-In the book Janat ul Sindh, Pakistani author Rahimdad Khan Molai Shedai has written that:"On 16 February 1843 Sir Charles Napier came to Matiari from Hala.
-He was commanding 2800 soldiers with 12 cannons.
-On the other side Balouch army was consisted of 2200 soldiers with 15 cannons.
-Army of Sindh began to gather at the bank of Phuleli near Miani but there was no sufficient arrangements for providing ammunition to the army.
-English army consisted of soldiers belonging to Bombay, Pune and Madras.
-Charles Napier was commander and his subordinates were Capt.
+In the book Janat ul Sindh, Pakistani author Rahimdad Khan Molai Shedai has written that:"On 16 February 1843, Sir Charles Napier arrived at Matiari from Hala.
+He commanded approximately 2,800 soldiers and twelve cannons.
+Opposing him, the Talpur forces numbered about 2,200 soldiers with fifteen cannons.
+The army of Sindh began to assemble on the banks of the Phuleli canal near Miani, but arrangements for supplying ammunition were insufficient.
+The British force included soldiers from Bombay, Pune and Madras.

+Napier's senior officers included Capt.
 John Jackab, Capt.
 Hutt, Major Jackson, Lieut.
 Weddington, Major Penny Father, Lieut.
-Mac Merdo (Aide de camp of Napier), Major Wylie, Capt.
+Mac Merdo (aide-de-camp to Napier), Major Wylie, Capt.
 Tucker, Lieut.
 Colonel Patel, Major Stori, Capt.
-Thomas, Major Machozison (Secretary of Napier), Capt.
+Thomas, Major Machozison (Napier's secretary), Capt.
 Wemus, Capt.
 Cookson, Lieut.
-Marston, Capt.
-Garrett were his subordinates.
-The Talpur army was composed of Shahdadani, Chakrani, and Khanani Talpurs.
-Bijrani and Muhammadani Talpurs did not join.
-Mir Naseer had sent message to Malak Ibrahim Khan, the Sardar of Kalmati tribe to attack upon English army with the help of Nomri and Jokhiya tribes.
-The Kalmati Sardar left with band of 400 warriors but Jam Khan, Sardar of Jokhiya and Nomri tribes did not join him hence Ibrahim Khan went back to home.
-Mankani tribe also did not join.
-However Balochi tribes Nizamani, Bagrani, Mari, Jamali, Chang, Gopang, Jatoi, Qarai, Rind, Lashari, Bhurgri, and Chuulgri joined the army.
-In addition to Balouch tribes Khokhar, Khatiyan, Soomra, Khaskhali, and many others gathered under the banner of Sindh.
-Sadaat of Sindh also joined the army with fervor of Jihad.
-Mir Jan Muhammad Khanani was commander of army.
-His subordinates were Mir Ghulam Shah Shahwani, Syed Abdullah, Ibrahim Khan, Nawab Ahmed Khan Lighari, Ghulam Muhammad Lighari, Bakhtiyar Khan, Bahawal Khan Rind, Moro Khan Chang and Syed Fateh Muhammad Shah Lakiyari, who were warlords.
-Mir Ghulam Shah was Vice Commander.
-Hosh Muhammad Qambrani negro, Mashedi Irani and Mr Hawel were in charge of Talpur artillery.
-The army of Meers' was seven times larger than English army but their weapons were imperfect as compare to the weapons of the rivals.
-English army was well trained but Talpur army was untrained and lacking discipline.
-The cannons of Meers' were three feet long and diameter of their muzzles was three inches.
-Their guns were breech-loaders of old times.
-English soldiers, including local soldiers, were active and clever because of discipline having support of medical staff for providing first aid.
-Their army was supported by traveling band for providing ammunition and for digging tranches.
-Both armies were at the distance of 100 yards from each other.
-Mir Naseer Khan was wearing armor.
-Mir Rustam Khan, Mir Hussain Ali Khan and Mir Shahdad Khan were at his right and left sides.
-Both banks of Phuleli canal were covered by dense bushes which could be used for defense of the army.
-By that time Phuleli canal was dry and very wide.
-The chief of Chandia tribe was at some distance with 10000 warriors waiting and alert for the help of English army.On 17 February 1843 at early morning battle started".
+Marston and Capt.
+Garrett.

+The Talpur forces were composed of Shahdadani, Chakrani and Khanani Talpurs; the Bijrani and Muhammadani Talpurs did not join.
+Mir Naseer sent a message to Malak Ibrahim Khan, sardar of the Kalmati tribe, requesting an attack on the British with the support of the Nomri and Jokhiya tribes.
+The Kalmati sardar departed with a band of about 400 warriors, but Jam Khan (sardar of the Jokhiya and Nomri tribes) did not join, and Ibrahim Khan returned home.
+The Mankani tribe also did not join.

+Baloch tribes that joined the Talpur forces included the Nizamani, Bagrani, Mari, Jamali, Chang, Gopang, Jatoi, Qarai, Rind, Lashari, Bhurgri and Chuulgri.
+In addition to these Baloch tribes, other groups such as the Khokhar, Khatiyan, Soomra and Khaskheli also gathered under the banner of Sindh.
+Members of the Sadaat of Sindh are reported to have joined, reportedly motivated by religious fervor.

+Mir Jan Muhammad Khanani served as commander of the Talpur forces.
+His subordinate commanders included Mir Ghulam Shah Shahwani (vice-commander), Syed Abdullah, Ibrahim Khan, Nawab Ahmed Khan Lighari, Ghulam Muhammad Lighari, Bakhtiyar Khan, Bahawal Khan Rind, Moro Khan Chang and Syed Fateh Muhammad Shah Lakiyari.
+Hosh Muhammad Qambrani, Mashedi Irani and Mr Hawel were in charge of the Talpur artillery.

+Contemporary accounts suggest that local estimates put the Talpur armies' numbers far higher than the British, with some claims of as much as a seven-to-one numerical superiority; however, their weapons, training and discipline were generally inferior to those of the British.
+The Talpur artillery reportedly comprised small, older guns, approximately three feet in length with muzzle diameters of about three inches, and included old breech-loading pieces.
+British troops, including locally recruited soldiers, benefited from professional discipline, medical support, and a supply train that provided ammunition and assisted in digging trenches.

+Both forces deployed at a distance of roughly 100 yards from each other.
+Mir Naseer Khan is reported to have worn armour; Mir Rustam Khan, Mir Hussain Ali Khan and Mir Shahdad Khan were positioned on his flanks.
+The banks of the Phuleli canal were lined with dense vegetation that could be used defensively; at that time the canal was reportedly dry and broad.
+The chief of the Chandia tribe was reported to be at some distance with some 10,000 warriors ready to assist the British.
+The battle began in the early morning of 17 February 1843..